 To access the Memories section's settings in Photos, you need to open the app, tap your display image in the top right, then go to Photos settings > Memories.
 Once there, you can see all the different controls over content types.

 The first one I'll address is under the Advanced section.
 It lets you hide AI-generated creations from your memories.
-Those include animations, color pops, collages, and stylized photos.
+Those include animations, cinematic photos, color pops, collages, and stylized photos.
 That ensures highlights will only include pics you've snapped and uploaded to the service, and not the countless creations that get automatically made from them.

 Hide people and pets

 Moving on to your photos, the option you're most likely interested in is the ability to hide specific people and pets.
 Be it a person you're no longer in touch with, a pet who's currently bouncing and napping in a better place, or a dead relative/friend whose memory is still too raw, the reasons are many, but the execution is the same.
 Choose Hide people & pets in Memories' settings, and you'll be able to quickly tap to hide any face.
 Keep in mind, though, that this applies to creations and search too and not just the Memories section.

 In the first screenshot below, toward the middle, you'll see that I've hidden Nala, a dog I was fostering.
 That means pics of Nala will no longer show up in Memories, but also her face won't be accessible from the People & Pets section in the Search tab, searching for her name won't yield results, and Photos won't suggest any new creations with her in them.
 Her snaps will still be in my gallery and any albums I added them to, though, but they won't pop up inadvertently in other places.